Owenjeong/owenjeong.github.io/_posts/2023-10-07-valuation_fcff.md

 **2b.
 Estimating the Required Return on Debt**<br>
 Firms have a cost of debt, which is the interest rate a company pays on its debt, such as bonds and loans.
 From the lender's perspective, this rate is the required return on debt.
-To calculate the required return on debt, we use the [AlphaWave Data Financial Statements API](https://rapidapi.com/alphawave/api/financial-statements/endpoints) to pull the firm's Interest Expense from the [Income Statement](https://rapidapi.com/alphawave/api/financial-statements?endpoint=apiendpoint_b4be9cff-500e-4b0a-a5a9-a8d73f9cde7a) endpoint and Total Debt from the [Balance Sheet Statement](https://rapidapi.com/alphawave/api/financial-statements?endpoint=apiendpoint_df251606-fb96-4468-9067-0d65886ce5b9) endpoint.

 After dividing Interest Expense by Total Debt to calculate the required rate of return on debt, we will multiply this rate by (1 - effective tax rate) as seen in the WACC formula in order to get the after-tax required return on debt.
 The reason for this is because there are tax deductions available on interest paid, which are often to the firm's benefit.
 As a result, the net cost of a company's debt is the amount of interest the firm is paying minus the amount it has saved in taxes because of its tax-deductible interest payments.

-Using the [AlphaWave Data Financial Statements API](https://rapidapi.com/alphawave/api/financial-statements/endpoints), we can calculate the effective tax rate by taking the average of the Tax Provision values returned through the [Income Statement](https://rapidapi.com/alphawave/api/financial-statements?endpoint=apiendpoint_b4be9cff-500e-4b0a-a5a9-a8d73f9cde7a) endpoint.

 The code below gives a good approximation for the required rate of return on debt and the effective tax rate that will be used in the WACC calculation.